mmore500/game-of-it/blog/_posts/2020-04-20-remote-workshop.md

 Students will need a webcam, a microphone, and headphones (or speakers).
 A smart phone or tablet could suffice for all three.

+Beforehand, we will provide families a step-by-step checklist to guage if they have technology resources at home necessary for successful participation.
-We will to coordinate with participants beforehand to identify any of particpants' unmet technology needs and, to the best of our ability, facilitate university resources to address them.
+If participants identify any unmet technology needs we will coordinate with participants to address them and, to the best of our ability, facilitate university resources to address them.
 One possibility includes providing university-loaned equiptment for the duration of the workshop.

 ## Reliable internet access